Local background correction

 # %%

-# Inspect the intensity image values in order to identify a threshold
+# inspect the intensity image values in order to identify a threshold

-# that segments cells \
+# that segments the foreground dots

 # %%

-# Threshold the image
+# Threshold the foreground image

-binary_image_cells = foreground > 8
+binary_image_spots = foreground > 8

 # Overlay the binary image